Inside the Cockpit: How Gluon Turns AI Agents into a Managed Workflow

 One SQLite database.
 One FastAPI backend.
 One WebSocket layer.
 Whether you're in CLI, web, Telegram, Discord, or PWA — same system.
 And because the interface layer is decoupled, adding a new surface doesn't touch the core.
 Slack bot?
 Route through the orchestrator.
 Email?
 Same.
 Custom webhook?
 Same.

-After a week in the cockpit, I stopped asking that question.
-Not because it stopped mattering — because the answer was always visible.
+After enough real work had run through the board, I noticed I'd stopped asking the question I opened with — is it still running?
+Not because it stopped mattering, but because the answer was always one glance away.
 Green dot, yellow dot, red dot.
 The cockpit answers before you ask.

-That foundation enables what comes next in Part 3: autonomous loops.
-The Ralph Loop.
-When you stop monitoring and let the agents decide for themselves.
-Set a cost cap and iteration limit, let them run until the work is done.
+That foundation is what makes Part 3 possible: autonomous loops.
+The Ralph Loop — when you stop monitoring each step and let the agent decide for itself, bounded by a cost cap and an iteration limit, running until the work is done.

 That's when orchestration becomes transformational.
 But it only works if you trust the cockpit first.